simardeep1792/aurora-newsletter/README.md

 - Generated HTML is self-contained with inline CSS and JavaScript
 - Background images use fixed 970px width to prevent scaling issues on various screen sizes
-- Responsive design works down to 600px viewport width
+- Responsive design works down to 600px viewport width with optimized mobile typography
 - Interactive language toggle implemented with vanilla JavaScript
 - All external links open in new tabs where appropriate
 - Template includes comprehensive email client compatibility styles
+- Improved typography: 16px base font size for better readability
+- Enhanced spacing and visual hierarchy for professional presentation
 - **Reference File**: `2024-12-gc-artifacts.html` serves as the canonical example of proper formatting and structure

 ## File Naming Conventions